Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: Limitations

 \section{Limitations}

-Our results are limited to auto-regressive models and subject-first template queries.
+Similarly to previous interpretability work, our results are limited to auto-regressive models and subject-first template queries.
 Using the methods described in this paper, \textsc{PrISM} datasets can be constructed for other types of LMs, such as encoder-based models, while we leave this for future work.

 Moreover, the heuristics filters used for our dataset creation can only reveal the \emph{possibility} of shallow heuristics being used by the LM.
 We also observe some questionable samples that go undetected by the filters, indicating that the filters are leaky.
 Furthermore, we find signs of name-based heuristics for non-person subjects for which we have no applicable filters.
 The detection of these cases would rely on more advanced detection methods and is left for future work.
 By complementing our dataset creation with knowledge estimations and sampling of synthetic fact tuples, we should avoid most filter failures, while we cannot completely rule out the possibility of there being some problematic samples with \textsc{PrISM}.